simsaens/StretchyLayout/README.md

 We're going to see the image content scale up within the image view as we over-scroll the scroll view.

-> Note: To get the code at this point do `git checkout Basic-Stretchy-Layout`
+> Note: To get the code at this point do `git checkout Step-2`

 ### But there's a bug